rromanotero/os_labs/5_Multicore/README.md

 There is NO SCHEDULER in this demo, so **THREADS ARE NEVER PRE-EMPTED**. **Each of them owns a CPU and run code in it until the end of times**.
 Within the code I called them **CPU threads** (to make a distinction from threads).
 If you're understanding right you might've guessed that there can only be **4 CPU threads (once for each core)**.
 You can still work on a scheduler ... a multicore scheduler!

+### No locks

+If you have a look at the PI demo, above, you'll see output text is printed out of order (it also happens on QEMU, but less).
+So you'll have to be careful with race conditions!
+Remember read and write are atomic, so you do not need to synchronize that. **If you do need a lock, you'll have to write one yourself**.
+It's not difficult with hardware support.... maybe ask me how.

 ### Notes
 - Edit **$GCC_BIN_PATH** (path to your gcc's bin folder) and **$QEMU_BIN_PATH** (path to qemu in your computer) from **windows_build.ps1** to build and run everything